NullReferenceError/pizero_bikecomputer/doc/software_installation.md

 ## Run on Wayland / X Window

-If you use Raspberry Pi OS with desktop, starting on X Window at first would be better.
+Use Raspberry Pi OS with desktop.

 ```
 $ python3 pizero_bikecomputer.py
 ```

+### PiTFT

+see [hardware_installation_pitft.md](./hardware_installation_pitft.md#run-on-x-window)

+## Run in console

 For legacy MIP / SHARP / E-ink displays in console mode, use `QT_QPA_PLATFORM=offscreen`.
 If you use the newer `sharp-drm` driver, use `QT_QPA_PLATFORM=linuxfb:fb=/dev/fb1`.

 If your Qt build includes the VNC platform plugin, `QT_QPA_PLATFORM=vnc` can still be used for temporary remote debugging, but it is not a primary workflow for this project.

-### PiTFT

-see [hardware_installation_pitft.md](./hardware_installation_pitft.md#run-on-x-window)

-## Run in console

 ### Manual execution